arklumpus/MuPDFCore/Readme.md

 * `MuPDFCoreTests-win-x64.tar.gz` contains the tests for Windows environments on x64 processors.
 * `MuPDFCoreTests-win-x86.tar.gz` contains the tests for Windows environments on x86 processors.

-To run the tests, copy each archive to a machine running the corresponding operating system, and extract it.
+To run the tests, copy each archive to a machine running the corresponding operating system, and extract it (note: on Windows, the default zip file manager may struggle when extracting the text file with non-latin characters; you may need to manually extract this file).
 Then:

 #### Windows
 * Open a command prompt and `CD` into the folder where you have extracted the contents of the test archive.